 Sailing time Wellington to Picton 70 km / 43 miles, 3 hours

 Driving time Picton to Kaikoura 156 km / 97 miles, 2 hours

 It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
+Your NZ family holiday continues on the South Island.
 Enjoy the coastal drive along the South Island’s East Coast to Kaikoura.